 There were farmer’s fields visible through the trees, and cattle were relaxing nearby in the shade.

-At Fire Marker 503 near a sharp bend in the road Lindsey recommended that I park the vehicle, as the route quickly turns into more of a hiking path than a driveable roadway.
+At Fire Marker 503 near a sharp bend in the road we parked the vehicle, as the route quickly turns into more of a hiking path than a driveable roadway.
 From there, we began our hike to Norway Lake.
 According to the signage posted to trees along the trail, this portion of the route doubles as a snowmobile trail in the winter.
 Less than hundred metres in I was glad that I wasn’t in my truck.
 The terrain became quite rocky very quickly and there were quite a few large puddles that would have caused some issues.

-Lindsey and I had our cameras at the ready.
+We had our cameras at the ready.
 The photos we’ve included here help to show how unspoiled this area really is.
 The view was amazing in all directions and you couldn’t help but hear the loud chirping of many species of birds nearby.
-We didn’t see a lot of wildlife (probably because we were talking too much), but we did see some fresh tracks in the mud.
+We didn’t see a lot of wildlife but we did see some fresh tracks in the mud.

 Frogs had taken up residence in large puddles along the trail.